Use this page before buying or organizing a group session so everyone knows the current Steam and platform status.

 • Handheld players should check the Steam Deck page before treating the launch build as comfortable.

-• Buyers on the fence should read the worth-it page after early player reviews appear.
+• Buyers on the fence should read the worth-it page alongside current player reviews.